rawilk/profile-filament-plugin/docs/auth/multi-factor-authentication.md

 - [App Authentication](#user-content-app-authentication) uses a Google Authenticator-compatible app (such as Google Authenticator, Authy or Microsoft Authenticator apps) to generate a time-based one-time password (TOTP) that is used to verify the user.
 - [Email Authentication](#user-content-email-authentication) sends a one-time code to the user's email address, which they must enter to verify their identity.
-- [Webauthn Authentication](#user-content-webauthn-authentication) allows a user to use either a Passkey or a Hardware Security Key to verify their identity.
+- [WebAuthn Authentication](#user-content-webauthn-authentication) allows a user to use either a Passkey or a Hardware Security Key to verify their identity.

 By default, the package provides a [security page](/docs/profile-filament-plugin/{version}/pages/security) with a multi-factor authentication management component that allows users to set up multi-factor authentication with.
 As long as at least one MFA provider is configured to the plugin, the MFA manager component will show up.